Discover our learning programme designed for students from EYFS to Key Stage 5. Our offer includes self-guided visits, workshops, and resources.

 The workshops are designed to support the National Curriculum and are adapted to the aims of each key stage.
 The uniqueness of our collection allows us to address specific themes such as movement, identity, composition and much more.
 The works are always examined within their cultural, social and historical contexts and stylistics comparisons are drawn between them.

 Workshops are delivered by Estorick Educators or freelance artists and can be based upon our permanent collection or temporary exhibitions.
 Sessions focus on selected works from our collection, before allowing participants to explore ideas and themes further through practical activities.
-They cost £80 for a 1.5h workshop, including all materials for a maximum of 30 students.
-Please see the pages below for more information about our workshops.
+They cost £100 for a 1.5h workshop, including all materials for a maximum of 30 students.
+Please visit the links at the bottom of this page for more information about our workshops.

 Teachers' Resources

-We count with a number of resources designed to support your lesson planning, as well as help teachers and students to have a deeper understanding of our collection and its underlying themes.
+We have a range of resources to support your lesson planning and to help teachers and students gain a deeper understanding of our collection and its underlying themes.

 SEND and Accessibility